erinoggz/HPS/README.md

 # Revkeep UTIL Hasura Permission Set

 This script dumps and applies metadata to a Hasura instance.
-It creates new metadata from a YAML consiting of roles and permissions.
+It creates new metadata from a YAML consisting of roles and permissions.
 And it dumps previous tables/roles and permissions into a YAML file.

 ## Prerequisites